This fact sheet was updated Sept. 11, 2019, to cite an IMO Assembly resolution on the Ship Identification Number Scheme.

 Having an IMO number could also make exports more attractive, and an increasing number of retailers have made an IMO number a requirement for vessels they purchase fish from.

 Any fishing vessel, refrigerated cargo vessel (reefer) or supply vessel 12 meters in length or above, authorized to operate outside waters of national jurisdiction (within an RFMO or another country’s 200-mile exclusive economic zone), and including those with a non-steel hull construction, is eligible for an IMO number.
 Any fishing vessel over 100 gross tons (GT) is also eligible for an IMO number, including those not authorized to operate outside their country’s jurisdiction.
+The IMO Assembly approved these eligibility criteria in December 2017 by adopting Assembly Resolution A.1117(30).
 For further information, please see the following chart:

 No. Obtaining an IMO number is free.